willianschneiderlasalle/work/README.md

 # work
-Repository created to contain the last project from the semester
+Repository created to contain the last project from the semester.

+Made by Willian Schneider